penmasters/zabbix-book/docs/ch08-zabbix-lld/lld-with-dependent-items.md

 how many times it will be useful to know how to do

 ???+ note
-    For this chapter we start with a working system without Zabbix agent.
+    For this chapter we start with a working system with a passive Zabbix agent.
 You can always refer to Chapter 01 if you like to know how to setup Zabbix.